mehanic spaying WD40 from a can

 Additionally, the chain will not always dry up when using the WD40, depending upon the components of the chain.
 We can reassure you of the fact that WD40 can be used to clean your chain if you use it wisely.

 We have found that WD40 can provide smooth performance for 8-12 seamless hours of mountain biking on your voyages.
-Therefore, you have to re-apply it only after four rides approximately.
-If you are a pro-biker sound of the dry chain is instantly recognizable.
+Therefore, you have to re-apply it only after about four rides.
+If you are a seasoned cyclist, the noise of a dry chain is instantly recognizable.

-When this does happen, spray it properly, wipe the chain with a rag, and again you good to go.
+When this does happen, spray it properly, wipe the chain with a rag, and again, you’re good to go.

 However, everything is not all rosy.
 There are two things you should keep in mind.
 They are-